Subaru Park: Awards

 In September 2010, Mid-Atlantic Construction Magazine named the stadium the "Sports/Recreation Project of the Year."
 The company grants the award to premier construction projects in the Mid-Atlantic region.
 In February 2011, the Delaware County Planning Commission awarded the stadium the 2010 William H. Bates Memorial Award.
 Since 1980, the honor is presented annually to real-estate developers that improved a Delaware County property.

 Concessions

 Subaru Park features many of the foods commonly sold at American sports venues, and also offers traditional Philadelphia food items such cheesesteaks, hoagies, and soft pretzels (shaped like the Union's primary logo).
-Several foods are provided by local companies such as Turkey Hill, Herr's Snacks and Seasons Pizza, while beers from local breweries such as Victory and Dogfish Head are also available.
+Several foods are provided by local companies such as Turkey Hill, Herr's and Seasons Pizza, while beers from local breweries such as Victory and Dogfish Head are also available.

 Transportation

 Like the South Philadelphia Sports Complex, the stadium is located near Interstate 95.
-It is approximately 1 mi from the Chester Transportation Center SEPTA station, where shuttle service is provided from four hours prior to kickoff and from full-time until the park is empty.
+It is approximately 1 mi from the Chester Transit Center SEPTA station, where shuttle service is provided from four hours prior to kickoff and from full-time until the park is empty.
 Philadelphia International Airport is 5 mi away.
+Proposals to improve transit service to Highland Avenue station on the SEPTA Wilmington Line or build a new station closer to the stadium are under consideration as part of the stadium's expansion plan.